 - MRC Career Development Fellow

-Claire Carson is a Senior Researcher in Epidemiology, based in the National Perinatal Epidemiology Unit.
-She has a particular interest in infertility, and joined the NPEU in 2008 to work on a project exploring health outcomes of children born after assisted reproductive technologies (ART) using data from the Millennium Cohort Study.
-Claire now has an MRC Career Development Award to investigate the longer-term outcomes of infertility treatment in women and their children using record linkage.
-Claire’s work at NPEU also includes research on child outcomes after unplanned pregnancies, breastfeeding and the wellbeing of fathers.
+Claire joined the NPEU in 2008 to work on a project exploring health outcomes of children born after assisted reproductive technologies (ART) using data from the Millennium Cohort Study.
+She now holds an MRC Career Development Award to investigate the longer-term outcomes of fertility treatment in women and their children using record linkage.
+She is also a co-investigator in the NIHR Policy Research Unit in Maternal and Neonatal Health and Care, leading work on preconception health.

-Prior to joining the University of Oxford, Claire was a Research Fellow at LSHTM, where she also completed an MSc and then a PhD focussed on the epidemiology of male factor infertility and the determinants of poor semen quality.
-Claire enjoys teaching, and currently contributes to the Principles of Epidemiology and Statistics modules within the MSc Global Health Sciences.
+Prior to joining the University of Oxford, Claire was a Research Fellow at London School of Hygiene and Tropical Medicine, where she also completed an MSc and then a PhD in Epidemiology.
+Claire supervises DPhil students, and enjoys teaching.
+She is a co-lead for the Maternal and Child Health module in the MSc Global Health Science & Epidemiology, and currently contributes to the Principles of Epidemiology and Statistics modules.